 Conclusion

 Tenants quit their lease for different reasons.
 Some may relocate to be with their partners or spouses, start new jobs, or change their environment.
-Whatever your reason, give a notice to vacate when moving out.
+Whatever your reason of long-distance moving, give a notice to vacate when moving out.
 Remember to check the requirements specified by your state’s housing authority and satisfy them.